 c) All members may participate in discussions at the business meeting.

-d) Nonmembers may speak by general consent of the membership; if a member calls into question the participation by a nonmember, the chair will ask for a vote by the members present.
-A simple majority will provide consent to speak.

-e) Persons seeking recognition from the chair shall identify themselves for the record, giving their names, institutional or other affiliation, and whether they are members or nonmembers.
+e) Persons seeking recognition from the chair shall identify themselves for the record, giving their names and institutional or other affiliation.

 f) One hundred (100) individual members constitute a quorum.